kanaria69/Mainecoco/README.md

-## How many bones are in the human hand?
-A handful of them.
+## Why did the cookie cry?
+It was feeling crumby.